How to Start a Nonprofit in Ohio: A Beginner’s Step-by-Step Guide

 - Creating documents

-Remember that maintaining compliance requires annual reports due on the 15th day of the fifth month following your fiscal year end, as per the Ohio Attorney General’s charitable registration requirements.
-The Attorney General’s office honors IRS extensions for these filings, according to the Ohio Attorney General’s information sheet on online charitable registration.
+Remember that maintaining compliance requires annual reports due on the 15th day of the fifth month following your fiscal year end, as outlined by the Ohio Attorney General.
+The Attorney General’s office honors IRS extensions for these filings, according to their online charitable registration information sheet.
 Through our secure SOC 2 Type II nonprofit client portal, Labyrinth helps you track all deadlines and maintain proper documentation for ongoing compliance.

 Set Up Your Organization